Philanthropy and activism of Madonna: LGBT and AIDS-related causes

-Biographer Carol Gnojewski said she has "donated millions" to AIDS organizations.
+Biographer Carol Gnojewski (2007) stated that Madonna has "donated millions" to AIDS organizations.
 Writing for Billboard in 2001, Wayne Hoffman commented that her AIDS charity involves "money and time".
-She is considered to be one of the first musicians to advocate in response to the AIDS crisis, or one of the first "notable names" from the entertainment industry in the cause.
+She is considered to be one of the first musicians to advocate for the AIDS crisis, or one of the first "notable names" from the entertainment industry for the cause, according to publications such as Hollywood Reporter.
+Madonna offered moral and financial support to her HIV/AIDS-affected friends, including artist Keith Haring, and remembered the World AIDS Days multiple times.
+During the 2015 Rebel Heart Tour, she dedicated a performance and speech honoring survivors and victims.

-Madonna regularly donated concert proceeds, and appeared in numerous radio and TV announcements.
-She purchased a back page of a Billboard magazine to enlist financial assistance for various AIDS relief and research organizations.
-In her first international tour, Who's That Girl World Tour (1987), she raised $400,000 for amfAR with a Madison Square Garden concert.
-It became one of the first AIDS benefits given by a celebrity according to Out, and Rolling Stone labeled Madonna as the "first major American pop star" to stage such a large-scale fund-raiser.
-She also donated to the French Association of Artists Against AIDS from her Paris concert.
-She continued donating with her Blond Ambition World Tour.
-Madonna also donated to AIDS Project Los Angeles, the AIDS Action Foundation, and amfAR after the premiere of Truth or Dare.
-Madonna took part in Elizabeth Taylor's 65th birthday in 1997, considered by Guinness World Records to be the most money raised by a birthday fundraiser.
-In 1999, Madonna lent her name to the AIDS Walk in Detroit.
+In November 1986, Madonna had attended a fashion fundraiser event.
+Madonna raised $400,000 for amfAR with a Madison Square Garden concert during her Who's That Girl World Tour (1987), becoming one of the first AIDS benefit concerts given by a celebrity according to Out.
+Rolling Stone labeled Madonna as the "first major American pop star" to stage such a large-scale fund-raiser.
+She also donated to the French Association of Artists Against AIDS from her Paris concert of the same tour.
+In 1989, Madonna attended a benefit dance marathon, with Christopher Flynn, her friend and dance mentor also diagnosed with the disease.

-Madonna supported various AIDS charities, including efforts by actress Elizabeth Taylor (pictured), whom chaired one of the first American organization against the HIV/AIDS.
+Throughout the 1990s, she frequently purchased back pages of Billboard magazine to enlist financial assistance for various AIDS relief and research organizations, and continued donating to AIDS causes with the profits of the Blond Ambition World Tour (1990), and the premiere of Truth or Dare (1991).
+She took part in Elizabeth Taylor's 65th birthday in 1997, and lent her name to the 1999 AIDS Walk in Detroit.

-Madonna became a patron of Crusaid in 2002, donating signed items to raise money.
-In 2007, she donated to the Mobilization Against AIDS.
-She auctioned a private concert in 2008, raising more than $560,000 for amfAR at the 61st Cannes Film Festival's Cinema Against AIDS.
-Madonna bestowed Jeremy Scott with the Award of Courage at the amfAR Gala in Los Angeles in November 2021, contributing also to the fundraising efforts.
-That year, Madonna helped raise $100,000 for LGBTQ+ organizations during a Pride party at the Standard Hotels of New York.
-She premiered a Pride-themed video installation titled No Fear, Courage, Resist, which was screened on displays in Times Square the same day.
+From the 2000s onwards, Madonna became a patron of Crusaid in 2002, donating signed items to raise money.
+She donated to Mobilization Against AIDS in 2007, and auctioned the following year a private concert for amfAR at the 61st Cannes Film Festival's Cinema Against AIDS, raising more than $560,000.
+She bestowed Jeremy Scott with the Award of Courage at the amfAR Gala in Los Angeles in November 2021, contributing also to the fundraising efforts.
+Madonna helped raise $100,000 for LGBTQ+ organizations during a Pride party at the Standard Hotels of New York, the same year.